ParthSanghavi1031499/InventoryServer/README.md

 Installation of [node.js](https://nodejs.org/en/) is required to run the server.
 Additionally, use the node package manager "npm" to install libraries and required components.

-After cloning the repository, in the directory path on the command line perform the following strp to instrall node_modules and all the libraries at once.
+After cloning the repository, in the directory path on the command line, perform
 ```bash
 npm install
 ```